 - Fly Confident.
 Fly RDU.

 FEMA-issued masks are available for visitors who lost or forgot their mask.
-Simply visit Guest Services at the information desk in either terminal for a mask (available while supplies last).
+Visit Guest Services at the information desk in either terminal for a mask (available while supplies last).

 Travelers also can find masks at several of the Shops of RDU, including ink by Hudson (Gate D1), WRAL Travel Store (Gate D5), City Market News (Gate C8) and TripAdvisor (Gate C16).

 RDU’s Terminal Operations Team makes sure the airport continues to meet stringent health guidelines and requirements.
 Team members are located throughout the terminals to assist with line management, refill hand sanitizing stations and provide oversight of RDU’s strict cleaning and disinfecting regimen.
 Learn more about how our team is keeping your travel experience safe and healthy.